South Wales Cricket Association

 matches, home and away, supporting and encouraging.

-entertainment were invited to perform and during the interval everyone enjoyed
+Language entertainment were invited to perform and during the interval everyone

-a bread roll and a bowl of cawl, prepared by Ieuan, usually in the urn used for
+enjoyed a bread roll and a bowl of cawl, prepared by Ieuan, usually in the urn

 Ieuan was a passionate Scarlets supporter,